-CRC is a member of the Silver State Energy Association (SSEA).
-SSEA was established as a joint venture through an interlocal agreement among the member agencies (Members), which, in addition to CRC, include the City of Boulder City, Lincoln Power District No. 1, Overton Power District No. 5 and the Southern Nevada Water Authority.
+The Commission is a member of the Silver State Energy Association (SSEA).
+SSEA was established as a joint venture through an interlocal agreement among the member agencies (Members), which, in addition to the Commission, include the City of Boulder City, Lincoln Power District No. 1, Overton Power District No. 5 and the Southern Nevada Water Authority.